RENEWABLE DIESEL

 WOOD VINEGAR

-The first project will produce 6.5 million litres of wood vinegar that can be utilised to assist in the regeneration of landscapes across Australia.
+The first project is estimated to produce 6 million litres of wood vinegar that can be utilised to assist in the regeneration of landscapes across Australia.

 Wood vinegar can be used in agriculture as a pesticide, seed germinator, growth enhancer and fungicide.
-It is expected that the market for wood vinegar will continue to grow considerably given its ability to assist in improving soil carbon.
+It is expected that the market for wood vinegar will continue to grow considerably given its ability to significantly reduce the use and cost of chemical fertilisers as well as improve soil carbon.

 RENEWABLE GRAPHENE